As in the sector ,

 uniformly for bounded real values of .

 If the sums in the expansions (5.11.1) and (5.11.2) are terminated at () and is real and positive, then the remainder terms are bounded in magnitude by the first neglected terms and have the same sign.
 If is complex, then the remainder terms are bounded in magnitude by for (5.11.1), and for (5.11.2), times the first neglected terms.
-For the remainder term in (5.11.3) write
+For error bounds for (5.11.8) and an exponentially-improved extension, see Nemes (2013b).

 In this subsection , , and are real or complex constants.